 - a.
-BUILDING PLANS All designer asbuilt building plans.
-A copy of the .pdf Record Documents that the Authority receives as part of the deliverable language associated with the executed contract. - b.
-CIVIL PLANS All designer as-built civil plans.
+DESIGN MODELS All as-built designer Navisworks .nwc/.nwd files associated with the project - SUBCONTRACTOR MODELS All asbuilt subcontractor Navisworks .nwc/.nwd files associated with the project - 5.
+Plans - BUILDING PLANS All designer asbuilt building plans.
+A copy of the .pdf Record Documents that the Authority receives as part of the deliverable language associated with the executed contract. - CIVIL PLANS All designer as-built civil plans.
 A copy of the .pdf Record Documents that the Authority receives as part of the deliverable language associated with the executed contract. - c.
-Construction Plans [As-Builts, Shop Drawings] All subcontractor asbuilt's and shop drawings.
+Construction Plans [As-Builts, Shop Drawings] - All subcontractor asbuilt's and shop drawings.
 A copy of the .pdf plans that the Authority receives as part of the as-built shop drawings associated with a specific project.